pulumi-pequod/pequod-templates/gcp-gke-yaml/README.md

 - "k8s-container-*"
 - "k8s-guestbook-*"

-This template can be used to compare this Python example with a YAML example:
+This template can be used to compare this YAML example with a Python example:
-- "gcp-gke-yaml"
+- "gcp-gke-py"